 - In my experience, 3 tbsp of gelatin powder per cup of liquid makes firm gummies.
 If you prefer, you can use more gelatin for added supplementation or less for a jigglier jelly treat with lower gelatin content.
 Individual gelatin powders may be a little stronger / weaker.
 Find a ratio that works for your preferences and, of course, your dog.

 - In addition to being doggone delicious and fragrant, cinnamon offers some great health benefits to dogs (and people); however, it’s not suitable for everyone.
 Pregnant/nursing dogs in particular should not be given cinnamon.
-Ceylon cinnamon is the recommended variety for dogs, if/when used.
+Ceylon cinnamon, also referred to as real cinnamon, is the recommended variety for dogs, if/when used.